 - BackPack Program: Schools provide kids and their families with backpacks of delicious and easy-to-prepare food for the weekend.
 Kids usually pick up their backpacks from teachers or other school staff on Fridays or before school breaks.

 - Kids Cafe: These after-school programs at school and community organizations provide free snacks or meals as well as fun activities and tutoring for kids.

 - School Meal Pickups: During the coronavirus pandemic, many schools are offering families free meals and/or groceries at local schools.
 These meal pickups are available if the school is closed or if students are learning remotely or if the school is operating a hybrid learning model.
 Often, families do not need to attend school to pick up free food.

 - Summer Meal Programs: Even when school is out, kids can find free meals in their communities.
 Free summer meals are available at many churches, schools, libraries, and community centers for kids and teens.

 If your family needs more support, there many other ways that food banks can help.

-Are school meals programs programs still running during the COVID pandemic?
+Are school meals programs still running during the COVID pandemic?

-Yes, but to keep our communities safe, there will be some changes to meal programs that feed kids during the school year.
+Yes, but to keep our communities safe, there may continue to be changed to meal programs that feed kids during the school year.
 This may include a change to hours, locations, and meal options.
-School districts may also have new options for families who need extra help.
+School districts and food banks may also introduce new options for families as the coronavirus response changes.